Fort Jesus and Old Town Mombasa at sunrise with dhow boats in the harbor

 Shore Excursions

-Recommended for safari trips to Tsavo and beach excursions to Diani.
+Recommended for safari trips to Tsavo and coastal excursions to Diani.
 The ship guarantees your return and handles logistics.
 Private tours can be arranged through reputable operators, but ensure they have experience with cruise schedules.

 Walking